ZafeerKhan/graphsMapCombined/README.md

   - In server.js , set PORT to your desired port

   - SSH into the server. `cd` into the graphsMapCombined directory.
-  - To keep the server forevor running, we will use `screen`.
+  - To keep the server forever running, we will use `screen`.
 Use the command `screen`.
 If it is not installed, install screen with `yum install screen` and try the command `screen` again.
 Then type `node server.js` and hit enter.
 To detach from the process, press Ctrl a d
   - To come back to the process, use the command `screen -r`
   - To kill all screens, use `killall screen`
   - Open http://SERVER:PORT in your browser where SERVER and PORT were set by you earlier